-Building VASP* with Intel® MKL and Intel® Compilers
+Building VASP* with Intel® MKL , Intel® Compilers and Intel® MPI

 Step 1 – Overview

-This guide is intended to help users on how to build VASP (Vienna Ab-Initio Package Simulation) using Intel® Math Kernel Library (Intel® MKL) and Intel® Compilers and Intel® MPI.
+This guide is intended to help users on how to build VASP (Vienna Ab-Initio Package Simulation) using Intel® Math Kernel Library (Intel® MKL) and Intel® Compilers and Intel® MPI on Linux platforms.

 VASP is a package for performing ab-initio quantum-mechanical molecular dynamics (MD) using pseudo potentials and a plane wave basis set.
 The approach implemented in VAMP/VASP is based on a finite-temperature local-density approximation (with the free energy as variational quantity) and an exact evaluation of the instantaneous electronic ground state at each MD-step using efficient matrix diagonalization schemes and an efficient Pulay mixing.
 These techniques avoid all problems occurring in the original Car-Parrinello method which is based on the simultaneous integration of electronic and ionic equations of motion.
 The interaction between ions and electrons is described using ultrasoft Vanderbilt pseudopotentials (US-PP) or the projector augmented wave method (PAW).
 Both techniques allow a considerable reduction of the necessary number of plane-waves per atom for transition metals and first row elements.
 Forces and stress can be easily calculated with VAMP/VASP and used to relax atoms into their instantaneous groundstate.
 [Ref: VASP]

 This application note was created to help users who benchmark clusters using VASP to also incorporate the latest version of Intel® MKL on Linux platforms on Xeon systems.
-Specifically, we'll address Intel® MKL version 11.1
+This application note is verified with VASP 5.3.5 and Intel® Compilers 15.0, Intel® MKL 11.2 and Intel® MPI 5.0.3

 More information on VASP can be found from http://cms.mpi.univie.ac.at/vasp/